 - Breadth can be achieved by involving as many stakeholders as practicable in the design review exercise.

-- Depth will depend on how much you trust your engineers and developers in being able to make very low-level technical decisions on their own.
+- Depth will depend on how much you trust your engineers and developers to be able to make very low-level technical decisions on their own.

 - How much simulation or proofs of concept are enough depends on the maturity and technological readiness of the solution concept adopted.